America First

 America First denotes a set of policies in the United States that emphasize taking foreign policy and domestic policy decisions which serve the interests of the United States before the interests of all other nations and peoples.
 This typically manifests itself in policies of non-interventionism, American nationalism, and protectionist trade policy.

-The term was promoted by President Woodrow Wilson in his 1916 presidential campaign that pledged to keep America neutral in World War I. A more non-interventionist approach gained prominence in the interwar period (1918–1939); it was also advocated by the America First Committee, a non-interventionist pressure group against U.S. entry into World War II.
+The term was promoted by President Woodrow Wilson in his 1916 presidential campaign that pledged to keep America neutral in World War I. A more non-interventionist approach gained prominence in the interwar period (1918–1939); it was advocated by the America First Committee, a non-interventionist pressure group against U.S. entry into World War II.

-A century later, President Donald Trump used the slogan in his 2016 presidential campaign and presidency (2017-2021, 2025-present), emphasizing the U.S.'s withdrawal from international treaties and organizations in the administration's foreign policy.
-Some media critics have derided Trump's use of the America First policy as "America Alone".
+A century later, President Donald Trump used the slogan in his 2016 presidential campaign and presidencies (2017-2021, 2025-present), emphasizing the U.S.'s withdrawal from international treaties and organizations in the administration's foreign policy.
+Some media critics have derided Trump's use of the America First policy as "America Alone", or "Israel First".